durovsky/rep/rep-I000X.rst

 .. image:: rep-I000X/cp1616.jpg

 From user point of view, CP1616 acts like a standard PROFINET IO device - STEP7 or Simatic NCM tools are are required for basic topology setup, while the configuration is downloaded to CP1616 over the standard Ethernet.
-Afterwards, user's Linux (or other OS) application adresses existing configuration and access particular communication channels defined in SIMATIC project.
+Afterwards, user's Linux (or other OS) application addresses existing configuration and access particular communication channels defined in SIMATIC project.

 CP1616 covers all three methods of exchanging data in PROFINET network:

 - **Acyclic IO data exchange (NRT):** used for non-deterministic functions such as parametrization, video/audio transmissions and data transfer to higher level IT systems. with reaction times in the range of 100ms.

 - **Cyclic non-isochronous real-time IO data traffic (RT):** Real time protocol with reaction up to 10ms cycle times.
-This represents a software-based solution for typical I/O applications, inluding motion control and high performance requirements.
+This represents a software-based solution for typical I/O applications, inluding motion control and high performance requirements applications.

-- **Cyclic isochronous real-time IO data traffic (IRT):** Isochronous real-time protocol for applications in drive systems with cycle rates less than 1ms are possible.
+- **Cyclic isochronous real-time IO data traffic (IRT):** Isochronous real-time protocol for demanding drive systems applications with cycle rates less than 1ms.

-All three methods can be used simultaneously.
+All three methods might be used simultaneously.
 Bandwidth sharing as shown in following figure ensures that at least 50% of every IO cycle remains available for TCP/IP communications, whatever other functionality is being supported:

 .. image:: rep-I000X/IO_cycle.jpg

 Linux SW for CP1616
 ========
-**DK-16xx PN IO** [#dk16xx]_ is a software developemnt kit for integration of CP1616 module into various PCs  equipped by standard PCI slot.
+**DK-16xx PN IO** [#dk16xx]_ is a software developement kit for integration of CP1616 module into various PCs  equipped by standard PCI slot.
 Linux CP1616 driver and user IO Base library sources as well as comprehensive documentation for porting to other OS are included.
 The kit is free of charge, it can be downloaded from Siemens support website [#siemens_sup]_ or ordered directly.
-The following graphic shows the software layers and communictation paths between **CP1616 firmware, Driver, IO base library and User program**.
+The following graphic shows the software layers and communication paths among **CP1616 firmware, Driver, IO base library and User program**.

 .. image:: rep-I000X/overview.jpg